 Support After Medical Detox

-Both during and after detox, individuals are encouraged to explore therapy and support groups for continued support after stopping benzodiazepine abuse.
+Both during and after detox, individuals who have been misusing Xanax are encouraged to explore therapy and support groups.
+Depending on your needs and circumstances, you might consider a residential rehab as well.
 Therapy will help you get to the bottom of why you abused Xanax and equip you with healthy tools that will help you avoid abusing substances in the future.
 Most often, this therapy takes place in both individual and group settings.

 While there is no cure for addiction, you can successfully manage your substance use disorder for the rest of your life.
 You just need the right help and support to find your path to recovery.